StackVista/stackstate-docs/configure/telemetry/how_to_use_the_priority_field_for_components.md

 ![Component details](../../.gitbook/assets/v45_component_details.png)

-Here you can access the Component properties, Health status, and Telemetry Streams.
+Here you can access the details of the component, such as Properties, Health status, and Telemetry.

 ## 2. Choose Telemetry Streams to prioritize